mcneel/docify/apisite/content/posts/rhino-runtime-notifications-notificationbuttonclickedargs.md

 ---
-title: "Rhino.Runtime.Notifications.NotificationButtonClickedArgs"
+title: "NotificationButtonClickedArgs"
 draft: false
 ---

+*Namespace: Rhino.Runtime.Notifications*

+   Used when a button is clicked for a notification.

-# Constructors
+## Constructors
-## Rhino.Runtime.Notifications.NotificationButtonClickedArgs(Notification notification,ButtonType buttonClicked)
+#### Rhino.Runtime.Notifications.NotificationButtonClickedArgs(Notification notification,ButtonType buttonClicked)
 - (summary)
      Creates a new instance.

 - (since) 6.0
-# Properties
+## Properties
-## ButtonType ButtonClicked
+#### ButtonType ButtonClicked
 - (summary)
      The button that was clicked.

 - (since) 6.0
-## Notification Notification
+#### Notification Notification
 - (summary)
      The notification whose button was clicked.